axopy/axopy/doc/source/user_guide/storage.rst

 simple storage format to understand, and it can mostly be thought of as identical to a file system.
 There are groups (analogous to folders) and datasets (analogous to files).
 So, groups contain other groups and datasets, and datasets contain data.
-In axopy, a basic structure is imposed to make the library capable of inspecting and visualizing experiment files.
+In AxoPy, a basic structure is imposed to make the library capable of inspecting and visualizing experiment files.

 ::